LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 ### Validating and saving the form

-For adding and removing lines we went to great length to consider how forms and changesets work before implementing anything.
-For validating and saving this pays off, as the event handlers for `phx-change` and `phx-submit` of our form won't look any different as they would for most other LV forms:
+We went to great length to consider how forms and changesets work before implementing adding and removing lines.
+For validating and saving the whole form this pays off, as the event handlers for `phx-change` and `phx-submit` of our form won't look any different as they would for most other LV forms:

 ```elixir